mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *must be present to win! where-ever you are, be there!*
+> *how vain it is to sit down to write when you have not stood up to live.*

 </div>
 <!-- quote-end -->